Find a DoctorPatient Portal

 Blepharitis Treatment in Houston

 CLS Health’s ophthalmology team provides comprehensive diagnosis and treatment for anterior, posterior, ulcerative, and chronic blepharitis.
-Our board-certified eye specialists use advanced tools to evaluate eyelid inflammation and design personalized treatment plans.
+Our board-certified eye specialists in Webster and Sugar Land use advanced tools to evaluate eyelid inflammation and design personalized treatment plans.

 When needed, we collaborate with dermatologists and optometrists to address related skin and eye conditions, helping you maintain healthier, more comfortable eyes over time.